AI-robot peker mot et symbol for lovparagraf på 3D bakgrunn

 Can content-generating AI infringe copyright?

-Now we have seen that generative AI, after being trained on thousands of already existing works, has learned to generate its own, new works.
+Now we have seen that generative AI, after being trained on thousands of already existing works, has learnt to generate its own, new works.
 But what happens if generative AI produces something identical or highly similar to something that already exists and is protected by copyright?

 But if an AI reproduces something that is included as part of the training material, and there has also been a lot of room for choice, it will take quite a bit more to prove that there has not been an infringement of copyright here.